 The Princeton Campus is located adjacent to a Princeton Township parking lot, which is free on Sundays until 1:00 pm.
 Additional parking can be found on the streets in the surrounding neighborhood.
 There is a reserved spot for people with accessibility needs located in the parking lot adjacent to the building and on Nassau Street directly in front of the church building.

 During worship services, our Princeton Campus provides nursery care for 0-2 year olds and Compassion Camp Sunday School for three years and up.
 Middle schoolers also meet during worship for Bible study.
 Kingston continues to meet online for now, but will start offering children's ministries upon reopening.

 What are your COVID safety precautions?

 We abide by John Wesley's charge to "Do no harm."
-All attendees are required to wear a mask, no matter their vaccination status.
-To ensure social distancing, we have limited capacity for in-person worship, so we do request that you sign up ahead of time.
-Members of the choir currently sing the hymns, as congregational attendees are encouraged to hum along.
+All attendees are encouraged to wear a mask, no matter their vaccination status.

 What does a typical service look like?

 The Kingston Campus services are rich in tradition but crafted with creativity, utilizing different musical styles (from folk, to contemporary, to traditional) and innovative ways of connecting with God.

 The Princeton Campus includes sacred music, with an organist, handbell choir, and chancel choirs for all ages.
 Professional, classically trained musicians, often come to offer guest performances.

 Services across both campuses typically last 60-75 minutes.
 They include a variety of prayers, liturgy, scripture, and a sermon.
 We all celebrate Holy Communion on the first week of the month.